Help With the FAFSA & Getting College Financial Aid

 Need some help?
 Check out our partner website at UnderstandingFAFSA.org.
 And be sure to download FAFSA: The How-To Guide for High School Students (And the Adults Who Help Them).
 This popular publication is available in ten languages and answers the most frequent questions students have.

 The latest version of the FAFSA will be available beginning October 1, 2022.
 Students and families should fill it out as soon as they can.
 Some financial aid is available on a first come-first served basis.

 The guide will be particularly useful for first-generation, immigrant and low-income students.
-Many are filling out the for the first time.
-The How-To Guide was written in partnership with New York City guidance counsellors and financial aid professionals in an effort to answer many of the questions students have.
+Many are filling out the form for the first time.
+The guide was written in partnership with New York City college counselors and financial aid professionals in an effort to answer many of the questions students have.

 - What is the FAFSA form and what documents will I need?

 - What kinds of questions can I expect and how does the process work?

 - What if I am not a U.S. citizen?